Blog Post

 The PRV is like your heart.
 It sits in your chest and simply beats giving you life.
 Many times we hardly think about the work it does day in day out for years and years.
 As it is quietly doing its thing, it eventually builds up high pressure.
 When that pressure is high enough for a long enough period of time, it fails.
 You now have a heart attack, stroke, or aneurysm.
 But, if you had done some routine maintenance like a check up, blood pressure tests, the problem could have been identified and corrective measures taken, like medications, a change of eating plan, and exercise.

 This PRV in your home is similar.
 It takes all that pressure for years and then at some point gives up and fails.
-Then, when everyone in the valley goes to sleep at night, meaning not many people are using the water, the pressure in the system builds, and the weak link breaks and now water is flooding into your home at 2:00 ion the morning.
+Then, when everyone in the valley goes to sleep at night, meaning not many people are using the water, the pressure in the system builds, and the weak link breaks and now water is flooding into your home at 2:00 am the morning.

 Here is a real world example.
 We do service work for a dental office and maintain all their water treatment equipment.
 We also do the work for their home.
 In their home, they had an older 3 stage RO system.
 We had told them for years they should replace the RO system.
 They didn't want to at that point.
 They left for 5 days on a trip to the southern part of the state.
-When they leave they always turn off the water.
+When they leave they always turn off the water to heir home.
 Years earlier, a plumber had taken the main water line and ran it to a nearby utility closet and put a new shut off valve in and a new PRV.
 They told them not to use the old one as it came into the house in galvanized piping and might break and then it would cost a fortune to dig up outside and replace part of the line and the valve and PRV.

 So when they left they shut off that new valve thinking they were safe.
 Well unbeknownst to them and evidently to the plumber, there was a line between the old valve/PRV and the new one.
-So unobserved line fed the kitchen sink, where the RO was fed from, as well as the outside hose bib.
+So an unobserved line fed the kitchen sink, where the RO was fed from, as well as an outside hose bib.
 As it happened, while they were gone, the 210 PSI that had been feeding the RO split the line wide open.
 They had water pouring into their upstairs kitchen unabated.
-When they came home on Sunday night they found the main floor flooded, the finished basement flooded, with the sheet rock falling off the ceiling and crashing onto the furniture with inch or more of standing water in the basement.
+When they came home on Sunday night they found the main floor flooded, the finished basement flooded, with the sheet rock falling off the ceiling and crashing onto the furniture with an inch or more of standing water in the basement.
 The repairs were over $50,000!
 Not to mention the hassle, inconvenience, and stress.

-They called us that Sunday night and we went over.
+They called us that Sunday night in a panic and we went over.
 They felt it was our fault for the flood.
 But upon testing the water we found that the PSI was at 210 pounds, well over the warranty limit.
 This was a very unusual circumstance, as no one thought to check the PSI at the Ro or kitchen faucet.
 It was assumed the plumber had brought the entire line over, but the 1/2" line to the kitchen sink wasn't accounted for.

 When a service company comes to maintain the water system they check the pressure in the house.
 They can then notify you if the PRV has failed and if the pressure exceeds the limit of the PRV.
-So once a year you are checking the pressure and hopefully catching it when it fails and getting it changed out before it cause a catasrophic mess.
+So once a year you are checking the pressure and hopefully catching it when it fails and getting it changed out before it causes a catasrophic mess.
 That a lone, in my book, is worth the price of a yearly service if they did nothing else but check the pressure.
 It can save thousands of dollars and a load of stress, and no one even thinks about it.
 It is a time bomb waiting to go off.

 If you do not have any water treatment equipment, and no need to do regular service have a plumber come anyways and to a thorough check on your plumbing system and make recommendations.
 Or at a minimum check it yourself.
 Go to Home Depot and buy a gauge with a lazy arm indicator and leave it on overnight and check it in the morning to see where your pressure spiked at, If its over 75 psi, change it.

-By Tony Hoffmann 08 Apr, 2020
+By Tony Hoffmann April 8, 2020

 Currently we are living through a stressful and strange time.
 Each of us are impacted by the Covid-19 virus in one way or another.
 Whether directly through infection and fighting the invisible enemy first hand, or by being frontline workers trying to stem the tide of the infection and helping those with it survive.
 Or we are indirectly impacted through quarantine and isolation, or economically through layoffs, supply shortages, and plummeting financial markets.